-By 2005, we're selling 30 million servings of pesto a year.
+By 2005, our packaging line includes pestos and culinary pastes, selling 30 million servings of pesto a year

 We move to specialist premises in Greenford, enabling us to make more of our products in house to the highest possible quality.

-The year of Zero landfill.
+The year of zero landfill.

-Our Ready steady green recycling initiative achieves zero landfill status in just one month, for which we win several awards.
+Our Ready Steady Green recycling initiative achieves zero landfill status in just one month, for which we win several awards.

-Now we offer over 300 product lines, being called "Fresh Olive" doesn't do our range justice any more.
+Now we offer over 300 product lines, being called "Fresh Olive" does not do our range justice any more.